credentials(7) — Linux manual page

 corresponding effective IDs that were set when the program was

 executed (see execve(2)).
-A set-user-ID program can assume
+A set-user-ID program can assume and

-and drop privileges by switching its effective user ID back
+drop privileges by switching its effective user ID back and

-set-user-ID.
+user-ID.
 This switching is done via calls to seteuid(2),

 setreuid(2), or setresuid(2).
 A set-group-ID program performs